coq/coq/doc/sphinx/proof-engine/ltac.rst

 Deciding type isomorphisms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A more tricky problem is to decide equalities between types modulo
+A trickier problem is to decide equalities between types modulo
 isomorphisms.
 Here, we choose to use the isomorphisms of the simply
 typed λ-calculus with Cartesian product and unit type (see, for
 example, :cite:`RC95`).
 The axioms of this λ-calculus are given below.